rmsk2/rustpwman/README.md

 input (if it appears at the beginning of the stream).
 Therefore if you pipe the output of `rustpwman` through `winfilter.exe` you can cleanup `rustpwman`'s output in order to make further processing easier.

 I have tested `rustpwman` with the `pancurses` backend in the normal `cmd.exe` console and the new [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701#activetab=pivot:overviewtab).
 Both work well.
+It has to be noted though that the `pancurses` version does not run in the console window from which it was started:
+It opens a new window.
+On top of that this window, let's call it the `pancurses` window, remembers it size from session to session.
+You can change the font type and size which is used if you right click on the title bar of the `pancurses` window.

 ## Windows Subsystem for Linux (WSL)